OneDrive Icons explained: What the blue cloud, green check, and solid check really mean

 Solid green circle with the white check mark

-Always keep on this device files have the green circle with the white check mark.
-Files will always stay on your computer unless you make them cloud only.
-Unless Storage Sense runs, these files work precisely as the green tick icon files.
+Always available on this device files will have a white check mark.
+Files will always stay on your computer unless you make them cloud-only.
+Unless Storage Sense runs, these files behave exactly like the green tick icon files.

-With Storage Sense running, always keep on this device files will remain on your computer.
-Files with a green tick, with Storage Sense running, and meet the Storage Sense criteria, will automatically move back to cloud-only files.
-Storage Sense is a great feature to allow your hard drive to have available space.
+With Storage Sense running, always available on this device, files will remain on your computer.
+Files with a green tick, Storage Sense running, and meeting the Storage Sense criteria will automatically be moved back to cloud-only files.
+Storage Sense is a great feature that helps your hard drive maintain available space.

 OneDrive - Always keep on this device